Looking for the best romantic hotels in London? Fall in love with one of these gorgeous spots.

 The Rookery prides itself in being a home away from home, with helpful staff who will arrange anything from tickets to a show to restaurant reservations for guests, and a cosy bar to relax in if you want to stick around the hotel.

 This characterful, 13-bedroom Georgian townhouse in Clerkenwell is sat at the edge of an innately romantic cobbled square.
-Of course, the award-winning cocktail bar inside helps along the romance of this London hotel nicely too.
+Of course, like with most romantic London hotels, the award-winning cocktail bar inside helps along the romance of this London hotel nicely too.

 And then, there’s the decor.
 You may have to be a maximalist to enjoy the Georgian-meets-cool-Britania vision of the Zetter Townhouse, but appreciate it you certainly will.
 Eccentric might be a loaded word for some, but we think the Zetter Townhouse is amazing!

-If you’re all about bohemian chic, then the Artist Residence is the perfect romantic London hotel for you.
+If you’re all about bohemian chic, then the Artist Residence is one of the top romantic boutique hotels London has to offer.

-This cute, boutique hotel offers ten uniquely decorated rooms over three floors, and is a quiet, personal place to stay that is nonetheless luxurious.
+This cute hotel offers ten uniquely decorated rooms over three floors, and is a quiet, personal place to stay that is nonetheless luxurious.
 Enjoy unique art in every room, a fully stocked mini bar, and bath products from Bramley as you chill out in this period property in Pimlico.

 The clubhouse offers food and drinks all day, but never feels stuffy or uptight.
 If you need somewhere homely in order to relax into romance, this is it.